 Two semesters short of graduation from nursing school, Dara Lewis began having severe headaches.
 In a sudden shift from student nurse to patient, Lewis worked her way through the referral process from primary care physician to neurologist to neurosurgeon.
-In October 2011 she found herself in an examination room at the Memorial Hermann Mischer Neuroscience Institute at the Texas Medical Center with Dong H. Kim, MD, director of the Institute and professor and chair of the Vivian L. Smith Department of Neurosurgery at McGovern Medical School.
-Dr. Kim recommended immediate surgery for fenestration of an arachnoid cyst and placement of a ventriculoperitoneal shunt to continuously drain the fluid.
+In October 2011 she found herself in an examination room at the Mischer Neuroscience Institute at Memorial Hermann-Texas Medical Center.
+The medical team recommended immediate surgery for fenestration of an arachnoid cyst and placement of a ventriculoperitoneal shunt to continuously drain the fluid.

 “I explained to him that I was in nursing school,” says Lewis, who was enrolled in the associate degree in nursing program at College of the Mainland in Texas City, Texas.
 “Our curriculum was fast paced and very competitive, and I couldn’t just stop, so he worked around my schedule.
 I took my fall semester final in December 2011 and had surgery the next day.”
 She recovered during winter break and returned to nursing school in January 2012.

-“I was leaning toward neonatal nursing or labor and delivery but then Dr. Kim found the arachnoid cyst and I had major brain surgery.
-He suggested that I talk with the administrative director of nursing, Nicole Harrison, who came in to meet me the day after my surgery.
+“I was leaning toward neonatal nursing or labor and delivery but then the arachnoid cyst was found and I had major brain surgery.
+My team of physciains suggested that I talk with the administrative director of nursing, Nicole Harrison, who came in to meet me the day after my surgery.
 She gave me her card and asked me to contact her when I was close to graduation.
 When I graduated I couldn’t wait to be part of the team that had taken such good care of me.”

 “If you’re new to neuroscience, the Institute supports you with education through your first year.
 Neuroscience nursing is very detailed, very specific and very focused.
 We have to be patient and understand that stroke and brain injury patients may not be able to communicate with us easily.
 You work with one patient who’s had a stroke and you educate an entire family.
 In the process, we learn more about our discipline.”